Multiclass Classification, Information, Divergence, and Surrogate Risk: Comparison of loss functions

 Whether for computational or analytic reasons, minimizing the loss~\eqref{eqn:quantized-bayes-risk} is often intractable; the zero-one loss $\zoloss$ (Ex.~\ref{example:zero-one-to-uncertainty}), for example, is non-convex and discontinuous.
-It is thus of interest to understand the asymptotic consquences of using a surrogate loss $\loss$ in place of the desired loss (say $\zoloss$), including in the face of quantization or a further dimension reduction embodied by the choice $\quant \in \quantfam$.
-In the binary case, \citet{NguyenWaJo09} have studied this problem, but the consequences of using a surrogate for consistency of the resulting quantization and classification procedure is \emph{a-priori} unclear: we do not know when using such a surrogate can be done without penalty.
+It is thus of interest to understand the asymptotic consequences of using a surrogate loss $\loss$ in place of the desired loss (say $\zoloss$)~\cite{Zhang04a,LugosiVa04,BartlettJoMc06,TewariBa07}, including the setting in which one incorporates further dimension reduction via the choice $\quant \in \quantfam$. \citet{NguyenWaJo09} introduce and study this problem for binary classification, giving a correspondence between $f$-divergences, loss functions, and surrogate consistency with quantization.
+The consequences of using a surrogate for consistency of the resulting quantization and classification procedure in the multiclass case are \emph{a-priori} unclear: we do not know when using such a surrogate can be done without penalty.
 To that end, we now characterize when two loss functions $\loss^{(1)}$ and $\loss^{(2)}$ provide equivalent criteria for choosing quantizers (experimental designs or data representations) according to the Bayes $\loss$-risk~\eqref{eqn:quantized-bayes-risk}.